TheBestHuman/BrianKimmel/index.md

 Hi, my name's Brett and I'm a senior network system administrator.
 As well as administrating systems I also have experience making software and web apps.
 I have worked at a number of companies gaining teamwork and leadership skills.

-{% for section in site.data.sections %}
+{% for section in site.config.content %}
 ## {{ section.title }}

 {% if section.title == "Blog Posts" %}